 A dealer incentive liability is recorded in the Company's balance sheet based on total outstanding balance of individual dealer loan portfolios at period end, less the remaining portion of the Company's contribution in respective portfolios.
-As of December 31, 2021 and 2020, the dealer incentive liability was \$4,336 and \$4,242, respectively.
-Dealer incentive expense for the years ended December 31, 2021 and 2020 totaled \$1,235 and \$336, respectively, and is included in the Company's statements of operations.
+As of December 31, 2022 and 2021, the dealer incentive liability was \$5,516 and \$4,336, respectively.
+Dealer incentive expense for the years ended December 31, 2022 and 2021 totaled \$1,315 and \$1,235, respectively, and is included in the Company's statements of income.